henryk/libopenkey/README.md

     auth required pam_openkey.so /etc/openkey_secrets map_file=/etc/openkey-users

-where /etc/openkey_secrets should include the 'lock' file for the lock domain.
+where /etc/openkey_secrets/ should contain the 'lock' file for the lock domain.
 The file /etc/openkey-users should contain a simple colon separated list of user names and slot UUIDs, one pair per line, no spaces.
 Lines that start with an '#' are ignored.
 Example:

     robb:a56f18ba-c302-11e2-b0ff-b33c30e94d58
     arya:ab37d57a-c302-11e2-b0ba-cf88b0b65e11